-My name is Katie Mahon, I’m a Mechanical Engineer from Ireland with a passion for the outdoors.
+My name is Katie Mahon, I’m a Mechanical Engineer from Co.
+Wexford, Ireland with a passion for the outdoors.
 I am motivated by environmental & social issues and love to get involved with organisations & projects doing their part to address issues of global inequality and ANYTHING relating to climate change – whether it’s policy change, gentle activism, business practices, or the individual impact of our own day-to-day lives.

 Previous jobs have included Pressure Vessel Design Team Lead with BCD Engineering, Clean Cookstove Design with Burn Manufacturing, and off-grid hydro and solar hybrid system installation with Smart Hydro Power.